-Strategy: There is a disconnect between using the LLC to obtain the certificate of insurance, what names go on that in addition to the LLC, and how Amazon does not allow you to update your legal entity with a single-member LLC disregarded.
+Strategy: There is a disconnect between using the LLC to obtain the certificate of insurance and what names go on in addition to the LLC.
 There is a different tax impact when the LLC is for the insurance, but not to operate your Amazon business.
 Using a U.S. LLC to operate your Amazon business is more involved and is different for this situation.
 We have pointed it out to Amazon and have a solution when you work with NCP.
 Please review our video below for an overview of how we will help you get into compliance.

 What is required for Non-Resident Amazon Sellers to Obtain a Certificate of Insurance from a U.S. insurance company and keep their account active?

 Here is your checklist to obtain a Certificate of Insurance from a U.S. insurance provider (our recommendation is Well-Insurance.com).

 - A U.S. entity.
 [Important note] A U.S. insurance policy must be written on a U.S. company to provide proper coverage.
 Don’t assume that if you obtain a certificate of insurance with only an address and EIN, and Amazon accepts it, it will be valid long-term.
 Amazon wants companies to have the proper coverage to protect you if required.

 - A U.S. address (not a PO Box)